Skip to content

 Patterns compose naturally: a Pipeline can embed a Reviewer step at each gate, a Generator can begin with an Inversion phase to gather variables, and individual Pipeline stages can activate different Tool Wrapper skills depending on the domain.

-The framework supports a full organizational hierarchy with reporting lines and delegation authority:
+The framework supports a full organisational hierarchy with reporting lines and delegation authority:

 graph TD